Chris LaTondresse President and CEO

 Pronouns: she/her/hers

-Lisa holds a Master of Arts in Public Affairs and has more than 20 years of experience in nonprofit management and building revenue and capacity building initiatives.
-Outside of work, she enjoys spending time with family and friends trying new restaurants, going to movies and traveling whenever possible.
-She never gets tired of walking around Twin Cities lakes or better yet, the lakes and trails up north.
+Lisa has experience in nonprofit management and building revenue and capacity-building initiatives.
+Outside of work, she enjoys spending time with family and friends, trying new restaurants, going to movies, and traveling whenever possible.
+She never gets tired of walking around Twin Cities lakes or, better yet, the lakes and trails up north.

 Contact Matt About: